Incremental cycle bases for cycle-based pose graph optimization: Results

 \subsection{Multi-agent Cycle Basis Validation}

-In this section we provide validation of the multi-agent incremental cycle basis algorithm in \cref{alg:multi_agent_cb}.
-Given that the structure of \cref{alg:multi_agent_cb} is similar to that in \cite{bai2020two}, we do not perform additional timing results noting that the results in \cref{fig:cb_update_figure} and \cref{tab:update_table} are representative.
-Instead, we compare the error statistics of using the MCB and the cycle basis found in \cref{alg:multi_agent_cb}.
+In this section we provide validation of the multi-agent incremental cycle basis (MA-ICB) algorithm in \cref{alg:multi_agent_cb}.
+We first compare the density and cycle basis update times of \cref{alg:multi_agent_cb} with those of the algorithm in \cite{bai2020two}.
+We also compare the error statistics of using the MCB and the cycle basis found in \cref{alg:multi_agent_cb} in both simulation and hardware experiments.